The ultimate comfort food; pies are one of those delicious, wholesome meals that can turn a bad day into a good day with every bite.

 According to Phil, the perfect pie will have a golden pastry, be bursting with flavour and use good quality meat.

 “This really is something everyone will have a different opinion on.
 What’s so great about a pie is how versatile you can be with the flavours so there is something for everyone.
-For us quality makes all the difference – good quality chunky meat, flavoursome, rich gravies and light flaky pastry…it’s the perfect combination.
+For us at Pukka Pies, quality makes all the difference – good quality chunky meat, flavoursome, rich gravies and light flaky pastry…it’s the perfect combination.
 If you get the basic ingredients right, with a bit of love you can’t go wrong."

 Should the filling be spilling over the edges?